Colymbetes fuscus

 colymbetes under side

-The under side of Colymbetes fuscus shows a dark contrast with the light yellow rims of the wing cases (epipleura).
-Click on the picture to view some detail.
-This specimen is a male, recognisable by the broadened front and middle legs with adhesive discs.
+The underside of Colymbetes fuscus stands out darkly against the light yellow protruding elytra (epipleura).
+Click on the image to see some detailed shots.his is a male specimen, recognizable by the widened front and middle legs with adhesive discs, which are important for mating (see: Blunck, 1912).

 front and middle tarsi of Colymbetes fuscus